VMDashboard/vmdashboard/README.md

 *** June 18 update - the tokens file for VNC connections has been changed to prevent outside users from discovering uuids and vnc ports of VMs.
 If you update from a prior version you will need to restart the server or the python service that is running noVNC.
-If you have a earlier verison of the software you may need to delete the tokens.list file in the root directory of your web server
+If you have a earlier version of the software you may need to delete the tokens.list file in the root directory of your web server